 Moore’s law, AI and growing smartphone adoption are driving down complexity and costs of the location technology stack and are laying the ground for mass adoption.
 This hasn’t always been the case.
 Five years ago, the first generation of BLE beacons was used for proximity marketing.
 At the same time, RFID Tags were used in intralogistics, Zigbee powered thermostats for building automation and WIFI tags used in RTLS applications in healthcare.

-Today, this landscape has been transformed, if not even disrupted, by the BLE protocol and fueled by above-outlined technology trends.
+Today, this landscape has been transformed, if not even disrupted, by the Bluetooth LE protocol and fueled by above-outlined technology trends.

-Due to its low-cost, low-power and vast ecosystem, today’s indoor-centric asset tracking applications run on BLE.
-Building automation runs on BLE.
-Connected temperature, humidity, and pressure sensors use BLE.
-With the proliferation of BLE, digitally transformed buildings will soon support dozens of IoT use-cases.
+Due to its low-cost, low-power and vast ecosystem, today’s indoor-centric asset tracking applications run on Bluetooth LE.
+Building automation runs on Bluetooth LE.
+Connected temperature, humidity, and pressure sensors use Bluetooth LE.
+With the proliferation of Bluetooth LE, digitally transformed buildings will soon support dozens of IoT use-cases.
 With this insight, all parties are facing the same challenges that are limiting their growth:

 - The end-customer, wants to use location and sensor data to improve decision making.
 Improving customer experience (wayfinding, location based content), reducing OPEX and CAPEX investments (asset tracking), improving security and safety (visitor management, staff duress solutions such as portable panic buttons) and increasing compliance (cool chain monitoring) are among the most popular ROI drivers.
 The problem owner and application user are mostly business units for which IoT technology is a means to drive business outcomes.